Bigcountry907/Bionic-Builder/README.md

 			1.)	cd ~/
 			2.)  	git clone https://github.com/Bigcountry907/Bionic-Builder.git
 			3.)	cd ~/Bionic-Builder
 			4.)     sudo -s
 			5.)   ./BB.sh

 					Welcome to the Bionic-Builder Main Menu

 					(1) CREATE MINIMAL BASE ROOT FILESYSTEM

  					(2) BUILD KERNEL LINUX v4.9.78

 					(3) COPY KERNEL & DEVICE TREE / INSTALL KERNEL MODULES in ROOTFS

  					(4) GENERATE FLASHABLE AND COMPRESSED IMAGES

  					(5) UPDATE BOTH GRUB.CFG FILES ( BOARD AND BOOT IMAGE )

- (99) EXIT BUILDER

- MAKE CHOICE AND PRESS ENTER.

 THE BIONIC-BUILDER MENU OPTIONS

 	(1) CREATE MINIMAL BASE ROOT FILESYSTEM

 	TO BUILD THE KERNEL ONLY SKIP TO OPTION 2.
 YOU DON'T HAVE TO RUN OPTION 1!

 	A) Option number one uses debootstrap to download the base root filesystem.
 	    The rootfs will be located at ~/Bionic-Builder/Ubuntu-SRC/build/rootfs.